delanovictor/six-degrees-spotify/README.md

 ## How it works

 Two artists are directly connected if both of them collaborated on the same song.
-However, most of the time this isn't the case, so the quest becomes to find a third artist that collaborated with the first two in separated occasions. <br>If such artist does not exist, this process is repeated, adding connections until a path between the two first artists is found, or it is verified that there is no connection between them.
-A max number of connection can also be specified. <br>
+However, most of the time this isn't the case, so the quest becomes to find a third artist that collaborated with the first two in separated occasions. <br> <br> If such artist does not exist, this process is repeated, adding connections until a path between the two first artists is found, or it is verified that there is no connection between them.
+A max number of connection can also be specified. <br> <br>
 This search is made possible by using the Spotify Web API data from artists and tracks and importing them to a graph database (Neo4J).

 ---